 Imig Music Building

 Prior to her appointment at CU Boulder, Swanson lived in New York City and was Director of Choirs at Nyack College School of Music in lower Manhattan.
-Under her direction, the Nyack College Chorale performed in renowned venues—such as David Geffen Hall at Lincoln Center, the Cathedral of St. John the Divine and St. Paul’s Chapel at Trinity Church Wall Street—and toured domestically.
-While in New York City, Swanson also served as an arts administrator at Manhattan Concert Productions, a New York City-based company that produces concerts at venues such as Carnegie Hall, Lincoln Center and The Apollo.
+Under her direction, the Nyack College Chorale performed in world renowned venues such as David Geffen Hall at Lincoln Center, the Cathedral of St. John the Divine, St. Paul’s Chapel at Trinity Church Wall Street, and toured domestically.

-A noted mezzo-soprano, Swanson sings professionally in the Boulder-based choir Ars Nova (Tom Morgan, conductor).
-Previously, she sang professionally for four seasons with the New York City-based Manhattan Chorale, an ensemble for which she was also the manager for three seasons.
-As a member of Chorale Le Chateau, Swanson took part in a collaboration with Wynton Marsalis and the Jazz at Lincoln Center Orchestra in a performance of Marsalis’s "Abyssinian Mass," conducted by Damien Sneed.
+A noted mezzo-soprano, Swanson sings professionally with the Ars Nova Singers and was previously a member of the New York City-based professional choir, Manhattan Chorale, an ensemble for which she was also the manager for three seasons.
+As a member of Chorale Le Chateau, Swanson took part in collaborations with Wynton Marsalis and the Jazz at Lincoln Center Orchestra in performances of Marsalis’s "Abyssinian Mass," conducted by Damien Sneed.
 Swanson has also been a member of the Chicago Symphony Chorus and Grant Park Chorus.